mercadopago/devsite-docs/guides/nuvemshop/payment-configuration-cho-api.en.md

 4. To configure your store's payment experiences, click on **Edit on the Mercado Pago website**.
 5. In Transparent Checkout, choose the payment methods you want to offer in the Mercado Pago payment environment, which can be:
 ----[mlb]----
-* **Pix**.
-Also indicate a due date for payment with Pix code.
+ * **Pix**: Also indicate a due date for payment with Pix code.
 Furthermore, the Pix payment option will only be displayed if there is a Pix key registered with Mercado Pago.
 If you haven't created it yet, watch the [video](https://www.youtube.com/watch?v=60tApKYVnkA) and see the step by step.
-* **Credit card**.
-Also indicate the maximum number of installments allowed.
+ * **Credit card**: Also indicate the maximum number of installments allowed.
-* **Ticket**.
-Also indicate the number of days for the invoice to expire (including Saturday and Sunday).
+ * **Ticket**: Also indicate the number of days for the invoice to expire (including Saturday and Sunday).

 ------------
 ----[mla, mlm, mpe, mco, mlu, mlc]----
-* **Credit card**.
-Also indicate the maximum number of installments allowed.
+ * **Credit card**: Also indicate the maximum number of installments allowed.
  * **Debit card**.
-* **Pay in cash networks**.
-Also indicate the number of days for the ticket to expire (including Saturday and Sunday).
+ * **Pay in cash networks**: Also indicate the number of days for the ticket to expire (including Saturday and Sunday).

 ------------
 6. Finally, click on **Save changes**.